7 effects of poor Personal Hygiene Body Odor or Bad Breath

 4. Dental Diseases

 Bad breath is not the only by-product of poor dental hygiene.
 It also leads to a series of dental diseases.
+From bleeding gum to Pyria kind of oral deseses can happen due to poor oral care.
 A plaque begins to form, at the start, where the food particles and bacteria gather.
 The bacteria within the plaque breaks down your teeth’s enamel when it releases some acids.

 5. Body Lice